• Reviews

 Earn Rates

-Capital One makes it very straight forward again… get unlimited 2x on every dollar you spend.
-If you want to buy travel within their portal, you’ll get a hefty bonus for doing so, otherwise, you’ll get 2x.
+Capital One makes it very straight forward again… get unlimited 2x miles on every dollar you spend.
+If you want to buy travel within their portal, you’ll get a hefty bonus for doing so, otherwise, you’ll get 2x miles.

-The American Express Platinum card gets 1x per dollar on every single purchase you make.
-If you purchase a flight directly form the airline or within Amex Travel you’ll get 5x.
+The Amex Platinum card gets 1x Membership Rewards per dollar on every single purchase you make.
+If you purchase a flight directly form the airline or within Amex Travel you’ll get 5x Membership Rewards.

-It should be noted that often times purchasing travel originating from portals don’t permit the ability to earn elite nights, credits, miles, etc that help you gain airline or hotel status.
+It should be noted that often times purchasing travel originating from portals results in an inability to earn elite nights, credits, miles, etc that help you gain airline or hotel status.

 I’d go with Cap1 as the victor here

-2x on every single purchase without limit 1x on everything
+2x miles on every single purchase without limit 1x Membership Rewards on everything

 Purchases in the Capital One Travel Portal

-5x on airfare booked directly with the airline or Amex Travel
+• 5x Membership Rewards on airfare booked directly with the airline or Amex Travel

 Annual Credits